psipred/protein-vae/README.md

 If you'd like to edit the software we have provided training scripts that are self contained, along with trained models that can be loaded in.
 The directories [metal_gen](/metal_gen/) and [fold_gen](/fold_gen/) contain the scripts for experiments involving generating metal binding proteins and experiments producing sequences for a given fold, respectively.
 These scripts also contain the ability to perform inference however this much be specified by altering the script.
 Instructions are contained with the script.

+### Dataset

+Our dataset is available upon request.
+Please email the primary contact as found in the linked paper.